empire-tm/sentence-api/README.md

 ### TL;DR (GPU)

-If your host has an NVIDIA GPU and the *nvidia‑container‑toolkit* is installed:
+If your host has an NVIDIA GPU and the *nvidia-container-toolkit* is installed:

 ```bash
 docker run --gpus all -p 8080:8080 \